attocash/docs/whitepaper.md

 ## Ledger Design

 The Atto ledger uses a decentralized architecture where each account maintains its own chain of transactions, known as an 'account chain' model.
 In Atto, only the account holder can modify their account, including receiving funds.
-This design is key to enabling ORV consensus, as it eliminates global blockchain contention, limiting contention to individual accounts and allowing parallel and idependent transaction validation.\
+This design is key to enabling ORV consensus, as it eliminates global blockchain contention, limiting contention to individual accounts and allowing parallel and independent transaction validation.\
 &#x20;

 ### Account Chain Structure